stealth-prk/Stealths-PRK-Companion/README.md

 Download `PRK-Companion-win-x64.zip` from the latest GitHub release, extract it, and double-click `PRK-Companion.exe`.

-The release is self-contained, so end users do not need the .NET SDK.
-Microsoft Edge WebView2 Runtime is required for the embedded websites and is already included with current Windows 10 and Windows 11 installations.

 ## Intentional boundaries

 This project will stay a simple desktop browser companion: